 Aphid control tips for Growing Cowpeas:

 - It is not necessary to control aphids, we should take necessary steps in case of large infestations are threatening the crop or when viral infections have been observed.

 - Treatment for aphids is based mainly on visual counts and the stage of crop development.
 Measurable thresholds are not available.
 Several commercial pesticides are available in the market to control aphids.
-Heavy rains can reduce the number of aphids, for example the black Cowpea aphid, which are exposed on the pods.
+Heavy rains can reduce the number of aphids, for example, the black Cowpea aphid, which is exposed on the pods.

 - Plants that are seriously affected should be pulled up and burnt or fed to livestock.
-Harvested old plants should be removed from the field, as these often hosts the aphids.
+Harvested old plants should be removed from the field, as these often host the aphids.

 - Don’t use chemicals in stored food.
 If chemical control is necessary, take technical assistance is for using them.

 - Blister beetle (Mylabristincta) Farmers get worried, however, in rare cases when large numbers of beetles are found on flowering crops.
 Beetles should be handpicked, Handpicking of beetles is not frequent as some species are known to give blisters.
 To speed up handpicking, a basic homemade net is recommended for catching the flying beetles.